-18.02 Use of the transfer site is subject to Article 3.03 of the PMCPOA bylaws.

-18.03 General: The transfer site operates under federal, state and local regulations.
-These require that disposal of Pine Mountain Club refuse meet stringent standards including waste separation.

-18.04 Persons who violate the transfer site rules shall be subject to a fine as specified in Association rule 2.01.
-Pine Mountain patrol or the environmental control officer have the authority to cite violators.

-18.05 The transfer site is open only as posted.
+- 18.01 The general rules of Article 3 also apply to this article. - 18.02 Use of the transfer site is subject to Article 3.03 of the PMCPOA bylaws. - 18.03 General: The transfer site operates under federal, state and local regulations.
+These require that disposal of Pine Mountain Club refuse meet stringent standards including waste separation. - 18.04 Persons who violate the transfer site rules shall be subject to a fine as specified in Association rule 2.01.
+Pine Mountain patrol or the environmental control officer have the authority to cite violators. - 18.05 The transfer site is open only as posted.

-18.06 Disposal of the following items is prohibited: (a) hazardous waste; (b) dead animals; (c) explosives; (d) poisons; (e) pesticides; (f) infectious wastes; (g) friable asbestos; (h) tires; (i) sewage sludge; (j) mattresses; (k) large furniture; and (l) construction material (see rule 18.07 of this section).

-18.07 Construction demolition material such as drywall, dimensional lumber, insulation, plywood, flooring, plumbing fixtures, toilets, doors, windows, roofing, or any material that does not fit in a standard contractors' trash bag will not be accepted at the transfer site.
-It must be taken to a county landfill location.

-18.08 Contractors working on PMC property may provide their own bins for temporary storage of demolition material at the site of construction.
+- 18.06 Disposal of the following items is prohibited: (a) hazardous waste; (b) dead animals; (c) explosives; (d) poisons; (e) pesticides; (f) infectious wastes; (g) friable asbestos; (h) tires; (i) sewage sludge; (j) mattresses; (k) large furniture; and (l) construction material (see rule 18.07 of this section). - 18.07 Construction demolition material such as drywall, dimensional lumber, insulation, plywood, flooring, plumbing fixtures, toilets, doors, windows, roofing, or any material that does not fit in a standard contractors' trash bag will not be accepted at the transfer site.
+It must be taken to a county landfill location. - 18.08 Contractors working on PMC property may provide their own bins for temporary storage of demolition material at the site of construction.
 This trash must be removed in a timely manner.
-Permits for bins or dumpsters must be obtained from the environmental control officer.

-18.09 Contractors working for property owners must show written permission or a guest card from owners prior to using the transfer site and/or the slash site.

-18.10 Scavenging and salvaging is strictly prohibited.

-18.11 Organic materials such as dead limbs, leaves and pine needles shall be disposed only in the green waste area.
-Material delivered should be left in its natural state and not in bags or containers.

-18.12 Transfer site personnel may supervise anyone disposing of trash.
-Non-separated trash and prohibited items must not be placed in the compactor.

-18.13 Leaving refuse at or around the transfer site area is not permitted.

-18.14 Users are responsible for separating trash according to the following categories.
+Permits for bins or dumpsters must be obtained from the environmental control officer. - 18.09 Contractors working for property owners must show written permission or a guest card from owners prior to using the transfer site and/or the slash site. - 18.10 Scavenging and salvaging is strictly prohibited. - 18.11 Organic materials such as dead limbs, leaves and pine needles shall be disposed only in the green waste area.
+Material delivered should be left in its natural state and not in bags or containers. - 18.12 Transfer site personnel may supervise anyone disposing of trash.
+Non-separated trash and prohibited items must not be placed in the compactor. - 18.13 Leaving refuse at or around the transfer site area including at the entrance gate when the site is closed is not permitted.
+No person shall willfully or negligently litter, deface, injure, or destroy property or equipment of the Association.
+Members may be held liable for the full cost of the loss and/or remediation for violations of this section. - 18.14 Users are responsible for separating trash according to the following categories.
 Bins are provided for: (a) ashes; (b) aluminum cans; (c) plastic separated by white or milk, clear, CA redemption, plastic #2 and up, and colored; (d) newspapers; (e) magazines; (f) phone books; (g) glass separated by blue/green, clear, and brown/red; (h) scrap metal; (i) electronic waste; (j) appliances; (k) cardboard.